govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 #### Follow the prompts

-1. Deploying an custom `sts-mock` stack.
+1. Deploying an `sts-mock` stack.
 This is required the first time you deploy a `backend-api` stack.
 It's optional for subsequent deployments.
-2. Generating Keys for `sts-mock`.
+2. Generating keys for `sts-mock`.
 If you choose to deploy an `sts-mock`, you will be asked if you want to generate keys.
 Key generation is required the first time you deploy an `sts-mock`.
 It's optional afterward.
-3. Deploying a custom `backend-api` stack.
+3. Deploying a `backend-api` stack.
 Confirm whether you want to deploy a `backend-api` stack.
 Generates `.env` file for api testing.